 - Move down to their chest and front legs, still using circular motions.

 - Massage your dog’s back using circular motions, moving up and down both sides of the spine.
-Not on the spine, but on the muscles on either side.
+Not on the spine, but the muscles on either side.
 Remember to keep the pressure gentle and comfortable.

 - Move down to the back legs and tail area using the same circular motions.